Value of a statistical life: Australia

+Canada

+A report published in 2009 by the Policy Research Initiative updated a 1999 study by Chestnut et al., and found the average VSL to be $6.5 million in 2007 Canadian dollars.
+According to Canada's Cost-Benefit Analysis Guide for Regulatory Proposals, government departments and agencies are "expected to use this value as the VSL in their cost-benefit analysis."

+This value is equivalent to $9.8 million in 2026 Canadian dollars, using the Bank of Canada inflation calculator.
+This is $3.7 million in 2000 US dollars.

 India

 Using a hedonic wage approach, the VSL in India among blue-collar male workers in manufacturing industries of Ahmedabad, Gujarat has been estimated to be 44.69 million INR ($0.64 million) in 2018.

 New Zealand

 In New Zealand, the value of a statistical life has been set at: